 - 1/2 cup gluten-free chicken broth

-- Drizzle a small amount of grapeseed or vegetable oil in a large skillet over medium/medium-high heat (6/10 on the heat scale.)
+- Drizzle a small amount of vegetable oil in a large skillet over medium/medium-high heat (6/10 on the heat scale.)
 Add half or a third of the sausages (depending on how big your skillet is,) then brown for a minute or two on all four sides, or until golden brown, then transfer to a 6-quart crock pot (sausage does not need to be cooked all the way through.)
 Repeat with remaining sausage then add to crock pot.

 - Add bell peppers to skillet, season with salt and pepper, then saute until crisp tender, 4-5 minutes, adding a drizzle more oil if necessary to keep peppers from burning.
-Add garlic then saute for 1 more minute, and then add peppers and garlic to crock pot.
+Add garlic then saute for 1 more minute, and then transfer peppers and garlic to crock pot.

 - Add red chili pepper flakes, a little pit of salt and pepper, tomato sauce, crushed tomatoes, and chicken broth to crock pot then cover and cook on low for 5-6 hours or until sausages are very tender.
 Serve over pasta or inside rolls with provolone cheese on top.